 Fire Type: Long Log

 How to make it: To make this fire type you will have to dig a 6 feet (2m) ditch that will house the tinder, kindling and fuel wood.
-Once you light the fire and it starts burning constantly you have to lay two long fuel logs on top of it.
-You have to be in a forested area in order to build this fire type.
+Once you light the fire and it starts burning consistently you have to lay two long fuel logs on top of it.
+You have to be in a forested area to build this fire type.
 You will require long logs and it works best if the fuel logs are dry.

 Related reading: Improvised survival cooking